damonluu/Let_It_Fly/README.md

 ## Set Up Guide

 1. Install npm and bower
-2. Run this command in the repo
+2. Run these command in the repo
 ```
-bower install
+npm install
 npm start
 ```